 What is the Recovery Following Breast Implant Surgery ?

 Recovery from submuscular breast augmentation is generally not too difficult for most patients.
 Adequate pain control is achieved with a combination of oral medications, and most women will require narcotic medication for only 3-5 days following surgery.
 There is usually at least a moderate amount of swelling following surgery which will take several months to completely subside.
 Patients are required to wear a compression/support bra were about 8 weeks following surgery.
 Patients who have desk jobs may be able to return to work in less than a week.
 Activities are usually limited to a 10-15 pound restriction for the first 2 weeks following surgery.
 The gradual return to more strenuous activities will be guided by your surgeon.
 Patients whose work requires significant physical exertion may need 3-4 weeks of recovery before returning to work.
 Scar management will also be dictated by your surgeon over the first several months.

-Call us today 262-970-5600 to schedule your breast augmentation consultation with Dr. Dembny, at our office that serves both Milwaukee & Waukesha.
+Call us today (414) 443 0033 to schedule your breast augmentation consultation with Dr. Dembny, at our offices that serve both Milwaukee, Glendale & Waukesha, WI.

 Breast Augmentation with Round, Moderate Profile Silicone Gel Breast Implants